Hyrtwol/Mimir/doc/command_line_tools/odin.md

 		Sets the default allocator to be the nil_allocator, an allocator which does nothing.

 	-strict-style
+		This enforces parts of same style as the Odin compiler, prefer '-vet-style -vet-semicolon' if you do not want to match it exactly.

 		Errs on unneeded tokens, such as unneeded semicolons.
 		Errs on missing trailing commas followed by a newline.
 		Errs on deprecated syntax.
+		Errs when the attached-brace style in not adhered to (also known as 1TBS).
+		Errs when 'case' labels are not in the same column as the associated 'switch' token.

 	-ignore-warnings
 		Ignores warning messages.